-Using the above recursive formulas for the NTK, we can develop its mean-field theory to better understand its dynamics as $L$ goes to infinity.
-To alleviate notations, we use hereafter the notation $K^L$ for the NTK of both FFNN and CNN.
-For FFNN, it represents $K^L$ given by Lemma \ref{lemma:ffnn_ntk}, whereas for CNN, it represents $K^L_{\alpha,\alpha'}$ given in lemma \ref{lemma:cnn_ntk} for any $\alpha, \alpha'$, i.e. all results that follow are true for any $\alpha,\alpha'$.
-We start by reviewing the Edge of Chaos theory.
+In the remainder of the paper, we leverage the above recursive formulas for the NTK to analyse its dynamics as $L$ goes to infinity.
+To alleviate the notations, hereafter, we use the notation $K^L$ for the NTK of both FFNN and CNN.
+For FFNN, $K^L$ is given in Lemma \ref{lemma:ffnn_ntk}, whereas for CNN, $K^L =K^L_{\alpha,\alpha'}$ and is given in Lemma \ref{lemma:cnn_ntk} for any $\alpha, \alpha'$, i.e. all results that follow are true for any $\alpha,\alpha'$.
+We now present a brief review the EOC theory.